 We will update this page as details of any new updates relating to Making Tax Digital are announced.

-This signifies a major change in the way tax is assessed and managed – requiring all businesses and individuals to use HM Revenue & Customs-friendly software in order to comply with their reporting requirements.
+This signifies a major change in the way tax is assessed and managed – and will eventually require all businesses and individuals to use HM Revenue & Customs-friendly software in order to comply with their reporting requirements.

-In the Budget, the Chancellor confirmed that Making Tax Digital will start to be implemented from April 2019 as opposed to April 2018.
+On 13 July 2017, the Government confirmed that Making Tax Digital will now start to be implemented from April 2019 as opposed to April 2018.
 This introduces quarterly tax reporting using the following criteria:-

 - Self-employed, partnerships and landlords with turnover above the annual VAT threshold of £85,000 will need to submit quarterly digital reports for VAT purposes only from April 2019

 This is the biggest change to the UK tax system since the introduction of Pay-as-you-Earn in 1944.

 The changes will eventually require ALL affected businesses to review their accounting systems to ensure that they are able to produce quarterly information in sufficient detail to accurately prepare a quarterly tax return, instead of their usual annual tax return.
 Businesses with a turnover of £85,000 will need to do this sooner rather than later for VAT purposes.

-This means that, if you have not already done so, you will need to move over to dedicated software as simply using a Microsoft Excel Spreadsheet is unlikely to be a satisfactory solution.
+This means that, if you have not already done so, you will need to move over to dedicated software in good time as simply using a Microsoft Excel Spreadsheet is unlikely to be a satisfactory solution.

 At Moore Thompson we are taking a proactive approach to these changes to ensure businesses are prepared for the challenges ahead, by offering our expertise and experience with online accounting software.

-We use a number of HMRC-approved online accountancy software products including Sage, Xero and QuickBooks, which are quick and easy to set-up and use – allowing you to take control of your finances on the move.
+We use a number of HMRC-approved online accountancy software products including QuickBooks, Xero and Sage, which are quick and easy to set-up and use – allowing you to take control of your finances on the move.